amruta-test28/MyTest/README.md

 1. Section_Student()-This test checks accessability of the sub pages inside Students link.
 2. Page_WhoWeAre()-This test checks accessability of 'WhoWeAre' page from maain Menu icon on Home page.
 3. Page_WhatWeDo()-This test checks accessability of 'WhatWeDo' page from main Menu icon on Home page.
-4. Page_eText()- This test checks accessability of Search eText page from Home page.
+4. Page_EText()- This test checks accessability of Search eText page from Home page.

 # How to Install Visual Studio
 Visual Studio IDE is available in both free and paid versions.
 The community version of Visual Studio is free.